kbhimanavarjula/ams-iot/README.md

 1. Visual studio 2015 with c++ dependency.

-2. Python with 2.7 vesrion.

-3. Nodejs with latest version. (present version 9.11.1)
+2. Install **GitBash.**

 4. Install **BLE scanner** app in your mobile to view the sensor ID.

-5. Install ASTRA app in your mobile. https://projectiot.blob.core.windows.net/ams-iot/AndroidMobileApplication/astra.apk
+5. Install **ASTRA** app in your mobile. https://projectiot.blob.core.windows.net/ams-iot/AndroidMobileApplication/astra.apk

-6. Install CSR 4.0 setup file from the below link to enable **BLE** dongle so that your will act as a Gate way. https://projectiot.blob.core.windows.net/ams-iot/CSR_4.0_Bluetooth_exe/CSR 4.0 setup.zip
+6. Install CSR 4.0 setup file from the below link to enable **BLE** dongle so that your system will act as a Gate way. https://projectiot.blob.core.windows.net/ams-iot/CSR_4.0_Bluetooth_exe/CSR 4.0 setup.zip

 7. Download Zadig file from the below link. https://zadig.akeo.ie/